Joseph A. Validzich, Hermitage, PA

 In addition to his wife and parents he was preceded in death by five sisters, Nell Slates, Lynn Fedorchak, Ann Nemetz, Margaret Konnen and Kathryn Pasacic.

 A graveside service will be held on Wednesday, October 11, 2023 at 2:30 p.m. in Hillcrest Memorial Park with Fr.
 Richard Allen officiating.
-Burial will follow in Hillcrest Memorial Park.
+Burial will follow.

 A television tribute will air Wednesday, October 11 at the following approximate times: 7:10 a.m. on FOX, 12:22 p.m. on WKBN, 5:08 p.m. on MyYTV and 7:27 p.m. on WYTV.
 Video will be posted here the day of airing.